 Module 3: Programme Design – Scaling, Context and Outcomes

 This module positions scaling and context as important foundational elements for successful programme design.
-Taking cue from the TNUSSP design, this module places scaling at the forefront, as an organising principle of any programme design, rather than bringing it in as an afterthought.
+Taking a cue from the TNUSSP design, this module places scaling at the forefront, as an organising principle of any programme design, rather than bringing it in as an afterthought.
 Following a discussion on the barriers to scaling, the module delves into why it is important to think ‘at scale’ from the beginning, and how TNUSSP included those considerations right from the start.
 Next, the module unpacks ‘context’ – context of government policy, sanitation systems, settlement patterns, prevailing institutional arrangements etc. and once more through TNUSSP illustrates how programme design can be woven around context.
 The module concludes by highlighting the importance of setting appropriate outcomes, and reflects on framing of outcomes in the context of enabling large scale change.

 Friday, 12 Sep 2025 | 2:00 pm to 5:15 pm